B13rg/B13rg.github.io/_drafts/algo-props.md

 For best performance the system should exist in a balance of input and processing resources.
 There should exist slack in the system, relational to the volume and processing cost of the system input.
-If resources are saturated and there is a surge in input, there will be an greater impact to performance than if there is space for the system to accommodate the additional load.
+If resources are saturated and there is a surge in input, there will be an greater impact to performance than if there are unused resources able to accommodate the additional load.
-In my experience across computing applications, 80-85% utilization is around the sweet spot.
+In my experience across computing applications 80-85% utilization is around the sweet spot.

 ### Predictability: Consistent Behavior Over Time